decodrtechnologies/Data-Science/Real_Estate_WebScraping/readme.md

 ---

-**Web Scrraping is a technique to scrape the data present of the web.**
+**Web Scrraping is a technique to scrape the data present on the web.**

 We will be scraping the real estate data from **Makaan.com**  for the